Voice & Tone

 Numbers

-- Body copy: write out numbers below 10, numerals for 10 and above. "five people attended" but "12 people attended"
+- Body copy: spell out numbers below 10, numerals for 10 and up. "four sites piloted it" but "40 sites followed."

-Do NOT use: "family" for the employee relationship
+Do NOT use: "family" to describe the workforce

 Instead use: "team."
-Family implies obligation without boundaries.
+Family signals obligation with no limits.

 Do NOT use: "synergy," "best-in-class," "world-class," "cutting-edge"

-Say what it does.
-If you cannot describe it without a buzzword, you do not understand it yet.
+Describe what it does.
+If a buzzword is the only way you can describe it, you don't understand it yet.

-Do NOT use: "stakeholder alignment" or "circle back"
+Do NOT use: "stakeholder alignment," "circle back," "touch base"

 Approval Process